publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schN/ptII/sptD/m__us_usc_t26_s897.md

                     (I) were disposed of in transactions in which the full amount of the gain (if any) was recognized, or

-                    (II) ceased to be United States real property interests by reason of the application of this subparagraph to 1 or more other corporations.
+                    (II) ceased to be United States real property interests by reason of the application of this subparagraph to 1 or more other corporations, and

+                (iii) neither such corporation nor any predecessor of such corporation was a regulated investment company or a real estate investment trust at any time during the shorter of the periods described in subparagraph (A)(ii).

         (2) __United States real property holding corporation__